neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 in the lab or a high-performance computing (HPC) system.

-Following data collection, the entire project or subsets of the data are downloaded to other machines (e.g a researcher's laptop) for analysis.
+Following data collection, the entire project or subsets of the data are downloaded to other machines (e.g. a researcher's laptop) for analysis.

 <img src="https://github.com/neuroinformatics-unit/datashuttle/assets/29216006/51b65a6d-492a-4047-ae7b-16273b58e258" alt="datashuttle central and local machines" class="img-responsive"/>